 By following some of these techniques, you can reduce the probability of such attacks on your servers.

 Many anti-DDoS software applications can be bought to monitor and recognize potential attack threats.
-Software modules may be attached to web servers to prevent DDoS attacks.
+Software modules may be attached to web servers to prevent DDoS attack.
 The Apache 2.2.15 software module holds the traffic to a website or server and serves requests partially from time to time till the server gives up.

-This is a simple hardware manipulation you can do to prevent such attacks.
+This is a simple hardware manipulation you can do to prevent DDoS attacks.
 By configuring firewalls and routers to drop incoming ICMP packets and block DNS responses alien to your network, DDoS attacks may be cut down.